NabStaio/RT1_FinalAssignment_2021-2022/README.md

 </launch>
 ```

-Introduction
+Simulation Environment
 ------------
-The robot will move in a Rviz and in a Gazebo simulation :
+The robot will move in two simulations: a *Gazebo simulation* (first image) to simulate a real environment and a *Rviz one* (second image) to analyze what the robot see of the map:

 <p align="center">
 <img src="https://github.com/NabStaio/RT1_FinalAssignment_2021-2022/blob/main/images/gazebo.PNG" width="500" height="500">